Tensor decomposition

 In multilinear algebra, a tensor decomposition is any scheme for expressing a "data tensor" (M-way array) as a sequence of elementary operations acting on other, often simpler tensors.
 Many tensor decompositions generalize some matrix decompositions.

-Tensors are generalizations of matrices to higher dimensions and can consequently be treated as multidimensional fields.
+Tensors are generalizations of matrices to higher dimensions (or rather to higher orders, i.e. the higher number of dimensions) and can consequently be treated as multidimensional fields.